+- J. Carry out such functions as are described in various University Regulations from time to time enacted, including but not limited to the following matters (listed here for convenience-and the Senate President, after notifying the Executive Committee, is hereby authorized to update this list as an editorial correction, consistent with approved Regulations changes.): - Nomination of candidates for election to membership on the Senate Advisory Committee on University Strategic Planning (see Section III-D-1-h below), the Senate Advisory Committee on Student Course Feedback (Section III-D-I-k), and the Senate Advisory Committee on Information Technology (Section III-D-I- I). - Approval of staff members as members of the Senate Advisory Committee on Equity, Diversity, and Inclusion (Section III-D-1-j). - Regarding membership of the Senate Consolidated Hearing

+Commented [RF15]: The second instance for the diversity committee name change.

-- Nomination of candidates for election to membership on the Senate Advisory Committee on Budget and Planning (see Section III-D-1-h below), the Senate Advisory Committee on Student Course Feedback (Section III-D-I-k), and the Senate Advisory Committee on Information Technology (Section III-D-I-I). - Approval of staff members as members of the Senate Advisory Committee on Diversity (Section III-D-1-j). - Regarding membership of the Senate Consolidated Hearing Committee (Section III-D-1-e), (i) in consultation with the administration select a slate of faculty candidates for election to the SCHC pool, drawn from a list of nominees developed by the Senate Personnel and Elections Committee, and (ii) provide consultation to the Senate President to develop a list to submit for Senate confirmation, of [at least] five elected SCHC pool members prepared to serve as SCHC panel chairpersons. - Approval of nominations of Career-line members for, and organization of subcommittees of, the Senate Faculty Review Standards Committee (Section III-D-1-k) - Election of faculty members of the Background Review Committee for background checks of academic personnel (Policy 5-130 and Rule 5-130A). - Selection of a Senate representative to the University Internal Commercialization Coordinating Council.
+Committee (Section III-D-1-e), (i) in consultation with the administration select a slate of faculty candidates for election to the SCHC pool, drawn from a list of nominees developed by the Senate Personnel and Elections Committee, and (ii) provide consultation to the Senate President to develop a list to submit for Senate confirmation, of [at least] five elected SCHC pool members prepared to serve as SCHC panel chairpersons.

-- Review of all actions taken by any college council, including final approval of contents of the charters of each academic college council (Policy 6-003-III). - Receipt and forwarding to the Senate of reports from University administrators, or University committees or councils which are not committees of the Senate but are directed to report to the Senate, such as: annual report of the administration regarding faculty make-up (Policy 6-300-III-F). - K. Take such other action or assume such other duties as may be assigned or referred to the Executive Committee, upon resolution of the Senate or upon request of the University administration with the consent of the Executive Committee and the Senate. - c.
-Senate Personnel and Elections Committee.
+- Approval of nominations of Career-line members for, and organization of subcommittees of, the Senate Faculty Review Standards Committee (Section III-D-1-k). - Election of faculty members of the Background Review Committee for background checks of academic personnel (Policy 5-130 and Rule 5-130A). - Selection of a Senate representative to the University Internal Commercialization Coordinating Council. - Review of all actions taken by any college council, including final approval of contents of the charters of each academic college council (Policy 6-003-III). - Receipt and forwarding to the Senate of reports from Senate committees, and reports from University administrators, or University committees or councils which are not committees of the Senate but are directed to report to the Senate, such as: annual report of the administration regarding faculty make-up (Policy 6-300-III-F); annual report and proposed admissions standards of the University Credits and Admission